Fracturing of new concrete stumps.

 In my experience, treated hardwood stumps are likely to outlast concrete stumps or steel columns.

 Early tell tail signs of problems starting with concrete stumps:

 Pooling of water and rising damp to base of stump with slight fracturing starting to appear in the concrete.
 The stump will continue to deteriorate, how quickly would be partially dependent upon weather conditions and extended rain periods.

 Deterioration of this stump is at the next stage.
 Its condition is not far off where pieces of concrete will start to break away.
 The stump is also loosing its structural integrity and may cause part of the building it is supporting to sag and cause internal cracks to develop also the floor to be uneven.

 Misconception of timber stumps:

 The majority of home buyers are under the misconception that the lifespan of timber stumps is not very long.
 Believe me, from experience, treated hardwood stumps (when correctly installed) are more likely to outlast all of the others, including you and me!

 Downside of using timber stumps:

-If using steel columns, they must be hot dipped galvanised, with the concrete footing extending at least 100mm above the soil level.
+Ensure they are hot dipped galvanised, with the concrete footing extending at least 100mm above the soil level.
 This will help stop premature rusting around their bases.

 For independent Building Inspections Brisbane in all suburbs, Qld Home Buyers Inspection Service. qbis.com.au